turbot/steampipe-plugin-aws/docs/tables/aws_securityhub_member.md

 # Table: aws_securityhub_member

 An AWS Security Hub member account.
+An administrator account can view data from and manage configuration for its member accounts.

 ## Examples